omnivector-solutions/osd-documentation/testing/_sources/design/overview.rst.txt

      * Regeneration and redistribution of configuration based on diff from previous config

-Find more on OSD slurm operations in our ops docs:
+Find more on slurm lifecycle operations in the OSD operations documentation:

 .. toctree::
    :maxdepth: 1

    ../operations/overview